The photo was taken at the launch of a German army vessel in 1936, during a ceremony that was attended by Adolf Hitler himself.

 Eckler was detained by the Gestapo and held at the prison Fuhlsbüttel, where she gave birth to a second daughter Irene.
 Their children were initially taken to the city orphanage.
 Ingrid was later allowed to live with her maternal grandmother; Irene went to the home of foster parents in 1941.

 Later, after her grandmother’s death in 1953, Ingrid was also placed with foster parents.
 A few letters came from Irma Eckler until January 1942.
 It is believed that she was taken to the so-called Bernburg Euthanasia Centre in February 1942, where she was among the 14,000 killed.
 In the course of post-war documentation, in 1949 she was pronounced legally dead.

-- The ship “Horst Wessel” that everyone is saluting was claimed by America as a war prize after WWII.
+The ship “Horst Wessel” which everyone is saluting was claimed by America as a war prize after WWII.
 It was recommissioned as a Coast Guard Cutter, renamed “Eagle” and it’s still in service.